In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 And of course, the longer reservation window your membership provides, the better and easier the process becomes.

-Now another pro is that you can add on what’s called the Trails Collection that I mentioned earlier.
+Now another pro is the Trails Collection that I mentioned earlier.
+The 110+ Encore parks and resorts across the country.

 This allows you to have access to so many more campgrounds throughout the country.